Famous Love Letters for Valentine’s Day Inspo

 Valentine’s Day is right around the corner, so you need to start making romantic plans to show your spouse or significant other just how much you are still in love.
-You may have dinner reservations already made, or a wonderfully romantic meal planned to whip up at home to show your love by way of the stomach.
+You may have dinner reservations already made, or a wonderfully romantic meal planned to whip up at home.
 Maybe you’re taking your mate out on the town for a night of dancing or a trip to the theatre.
 Or, maybe you prefer a quiet evening at home watching classic romantic movies while cuddling on the couch and sharing a big bowl of popcorn or bottle of wine.

 Famous Love Letters

 Here are some of the most famous love letters ever composed according to Time magazine online:

 1. Napoleon Bonaparte to his wife, Josephine: Obviously, this brutal French leader had a soft spot for his wife even though he divorced her when he found she could not conceive.
 A few days after they were married, he left to command the French army but kept in touch through letters expressing how much he missed and longed for her.
 Here’s an excerpt from a letter Napoleon wrote in July 1796:

 “Since I left you, I have been constantly depressed.
 My happiness is to be near you.
 Incessantly I live over in my memory your caresses, your tears, your affectionate solicitude.
 The charms of the incomparable Josephine kindle continually a burning and a glowing flame in my heart.
 When, free from all solicitude, all harassing care, shall I be able to pass all my time with you, having only to love you, and to think only of the happiness of so saying, and of proving it to you?“